 The AAA does not entirely disappear from the picture.
 The AAA still conducts the ACAT-based nursing facility level of care assessment that establishes clinical eligibility for HCBS.
 Some AAAs also subcontract with MyCare carriers to provide care coordination services using AAA staff.
 The arrangements vary by carrier and by AAA region; some carriers run care coordination entirely with their own staff, others contract substantially with AAAs, and many do a mix.

 Service plan continuity.
 Federal rules and ODM contract requirements oblige the carrier to honor the existing PASSPORT or OHCW service plan during a continuity-of-care period after the enrollee transitions into MyCare.
 The carrier cannot abruptly reduce or terminate authorized services without proper notice and appeal rights.
-The continuity rules typically run 90 days, during which the carrier evaluates the service plan, conducts its own reassessment, and either continues, modifies, or proposes changes to the service array.
+During that transition window, the carrier evaluates the service plan, conducts its own reassessment, and either continues, modifies, or proposes changes to the service array.
+Ask your carrier in writing how long your continuity-of-care protection runs and what happens at the reassessment.
 Any reduction or termination is subject to the same appeal rights as in standalone PASSPORT or OHCW.

 Provider network considerations.
+Losing a trusted home health aide or a familiar agency right when a parent's care is already in flux is one of the most stressful parts of this transition, and families are right to push back on it.
 The biggest practical disruption families experience when transitioning into MyCare is provider network changes.
 A long-standing home health agency, personal care provider, adult day program, or DME supplier may not be in the new carrier's network.
 The carrier is required to work with the enrollee to either bring the provider into the network (often through a single-case agreement), transition to an in-network provider with similar capabilities, or document an exception.
 Families should raise provider network concerns directly with the care coordinator early in the transition and escalate to the carrier's member services line and ODM's MyCare oversight team if continuity is compromised.

 The care coordinator role